 Here is a sampling of my oil paintings of airplanes.
 I focus mainly on piston engine aircraft from the 1930's to the 1950s.

 Painting airplanes provides some special challenges and opportunities.
 Airplanes can be viewed from any point in three dimensional space, creating almost an unlimited set of possibilities for the artist.
-The weather and sky conditions are an important part of the story conveyed by the painting.
-Light and sky conditions have an enormous impact on the appearance of the skin of the aircraft.
-Flying boats, such as the Martin M-130 shown below, also provide the opportunity to incorporate water and its many moods in the painting.
+The weather and sky conditions are an important part of the story conveyed by the painting, and those conditions conditions have an enormous impact on the appearance of the aircraft.
+Flying boats, such as the Martin M-130 shown below, also provide the opportunity to incorporate water in the painting.

 Fineart America, the world's largest art marketplace, offers prints of many of my paintings, framed and unframed at economical prices.
 To see a great selection of available prints from their secure website please click on the button below.

 The Vindicator Oil canvas panel 9 x 12 inches.